DataDog/kics/documentation/rules/k8s/incorrect_volume_claim_access_mode_read_write_once.md

 ### Description

- Kubernetes StatefulSets must have one volume claim template with the access mode `ReadWriteOnce`.
+ Kubernetes StatefulSets must include exactly one volume claim template with the access mode `ReadWriteOnce`.
+The rule flags StatefulSets that either do not include any `spec.volumeClaimTemplates` with `accessModes` containing `ReadWriteOnce` (issue type: MissingAttribute) or include more than one such template (issue type: IncorrectValue).
+The check inspects each entry in `spec.volumeClaimTemplates[].spec.accessModes` to determine the presence of `ReadWriteOnce`.

 ## Compliant Code Examples